SlavekRydval/GoatJira/README.md

 # GoatJira
 **GoatJira** is a Sparx Enterprise Architect Addin for synchronizing JIRA issues with the EA repository.
-Currently is being developed.
+Currently is being developed, first version is almost finished.

 ## Requirements:
 * Sparx Enterprise Architect